Refactorings by Smells

 • Introduce Version Identifier (Show Details ) (Hide Details )

-A provider might hesitate to implement necessary API changes due to a lack of clarity in its strategy for evolving the API.
+API providers may hesitate to implement necessary changes due to a lack of clarity in their strategy for evolving the API.
 Clients might be reluctant to upgrade to new versions because they are unable to assess the imposed changes on their side.

 • Introduce Version Mediator (Show Details ) (Hide Details )